fzerorubigd/tmass/README.md

 #Why?

 I need this to manage my tmux session, mostly in docker container and I need this to be no-dependency. the other I found usable are all depend on Ruby or Python.

-The other goal is to automatically create a bash script base on this config and also save a running tmux session into a layout file.
+The other goal is to automatically create a bash script base on this config and also save a running tmux session into a layout file.(Not implemented yet.)

 ##Installation